You’ve got questions? We’ve got answers.

 Tell us who you are, what your idea is, and what makes you the team we are looking for.

 Essentially we are looking for a glimpse into what makes your idea, and, more importantly, your team amazing.
-We are only choosing one winner and this video is how you really separate yourself from the pack.
+This video is how you really separate yourself from the pack.

 It doesn’t need to be slick or fancy.
 You could probably record it from your phone if you need to.
 Just be clear and concise and you should be good to go.